An Extension of the Unified Skew-Normal Family of Distributions and Application to Bayesian Binary Regression: Introduction

-There have been already many attempts to apply a missing-data strategy - similar to the probit model - in the logit case (e.g. \citet{hh:06}, \citet{ff:10}, \citet{gp:12}). \citet{psw:13} exploit the use of the representation of the logistic function in terms of a mixture of normal with a Polya-Gamma mixing density.
-Their approach produces an exact and simple method for generating from the posterior distribution of the parameters in a logistic regression.
+There have already been many attempts to apply a missing-data strategy - similar to the probit model - in the logit case; e.g. \citet{holmes2006, fruhwirth2010, gramacy2012}. \citet{polson2013} exploit the representation of the logistic density in terms of a mixture of Gaussian densities with a Polya-Gamma mixing distribution.
+Their approach produces a useful method for generating values from the posterior distribution of the parameters in a logistic regression setup, via a Gibbs sampler.
+More recently, \citet{ultimate} have proposed a similar approach that can deal with a large class of models with a discrete response variable.

-In the paper we will introduce a new algorithm for simulating values from a \textit{pSUN} distribution.
-The algorithm is based on a block Gibbs sampler, although, under special circumstances, it is also possible to obtain independent draws from the posterior distribution.

-Results are presented in terms of an extensive simulation study and the use of two real data sets, already discussed in related literature.
-Simulations and real data problems are presented using different priors within the same large \textit{pSUN} family.